Home > Global Workers

 Grant Process for Global Workers

-Updates from Global Workers
+Updates from Global Worker

-For more information on any of our ministry partners, please contact the Rev. Carol Fryer at [email protected]
+For more information on any of our ministry partners, please contact the Rev. Carol Fryer at [email protected].

 “And Jesus came and said to them, “All authority in heaven and on earth has been given to me.
 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age.”